Curb feeler: Heavy equipment

-Today, the U.S. Department of Labor Mine Safety and Health Administration mentions that users of heavy equipment can benefit from an analogous accessory:
+Today, the United States Mine Safety and Health Administration mentions that users of heavy equipment can benefit from an analogous accessory:

 In the 1950s, cars were often equipped with curb feelers. [...]
 Using a piece of 48 in conveyor belt, 4 to 5 ft long by 4 to 6 in wide and a couple of pieces of angle iron, you can make a pinch-point feeler, a warning device for the corners of a continuous miner.
 This will give a warning nudge to anyone in the danger area, giving him or her about a 2 ft running start to stop the machine or to yell at the operator to stop.
 The belting is stiff enough to hold its shape but flexible enough to give if it runs into a miner or vice versa.
 The flexibility also allows this "curb feeler" to drag against the rib or be smacked by a shuttle car with little or no damage.
 A little spray from a can of reflective paint will make the belt a visual warning device as well.
 One or two on each corner will help or put as many as you want.